GOP lawmakers storm closed-door impeachment session, as Schiff walks out

 From there, about 30 House Republicans flooded the room where Laura Cooper, who oversees Ukraine policy at the Department of Defense, was set to testify.

-Because there was no agreement for non-committee members to be present, this created an immediate standoff.
-Fox News is told that Schiff did not ask the U.S. Capitol Police to arrest or remove Republicans who charged in -- but he did leave the room and apparently does not plan to start the interview until the situation is resolved.
+Because there was no agreement for non-committee members to be present, this "sit-in" created an immediate standoff.
+Fox News is told that Schiff did not ask the U.S. Capitol Police to arrest or remove Republicans who charged in — but he did leave the room and apparently does not plan to start the interview until the situation is resolved.

 Fox News is told about a dozen Republicans are still in the secure facility known as a SCIF.
 In another complication, some non-committee members brought in phones and other electronic devices in possible violation of House rules.